SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/advanced-buttons.md

     - Check if a button is currently running, in queue (and how many are in queue), or blocked.
     - Get all running and blocked buttons
     - Get all buttons by triggers
+    - Stop all buttons in a selected deck
     - Get button information (deck name, group id, image name, init variables, etc.)

     Comes with a premade deck with all available commands and explanations.